National Priorities List: Process for listing

 EPA may delete a final NPL site if it determines that no further response is required to protect human health or the environment.
 Also, sites where a remediation was completed through the Superfund program are typically deleted from the list.
 As of 2022, 1333 sites are on the list, and 48 sites have been proposed for listing.
 443 sites were deleted from the list.

-The primary cleanup goal is to reduce the risks to human health and human health in the environment through a combination of cleanup, engineered controls like caps and site restrictions such as groundwater use restrictions.
+The primary cleanup goal is to reduce the risks to human health and the environment through a combination of cleanup, engineered controls like caps and site restrictions such as groundwater use restrictions.
 A secondary goal is to return the site to productive use as a business, recreation or as a natural ecosystem.
 Identifying the intended reuse early in the cleanup often results in faster and less expensive cleanups.
 EPA's Superfund Redevelopment Program provides tools and support for site redevelopment.

 Public comment process

 The public has the opportunity to comment on facilities that are proposed to be added to the National Priorities List.
 EPA publishes notices in the Federal Register listing the proposed facilities.
 The agency will consider all comments received within 60 days after publication in the Register.
 The complete set of comments are available to the public one week following the close of the comment period.
 EPA makes a final listing of decisions after considering all the relevant comments that were received during the comment period.